hlindberg/misc-puppet-docs/blog-posts/internals/polymorph/polymorph.md

 ### Calling the "super" Version

-Sometimes there is the requirement to call a super version of a polymorph method.
+Sometimes it is required to call a super version of a polymorph method.
 Here is an example:

     def doit_Base(o)